mdn/content/files/en-us/web/http/headers/content-security-policy-report-only/index.md

 {{HTTPSidebar}}

-The HTTP **`Content-Security-Policy-Report-Only`** {{Glossary("response header")}} allows web developers to experiment with policies by sending reports of CSP violations and monitoring their effects instead of enforcing them.
+The HTTP **`Content-Security-Policy-Report-Only`** {{Glossary("response header")}} helps to monitor Content Security Policy (CSP) violations and their effects without enforcing the security policies.
-This allows CSP violations to be examined or quickly repaired as a test phase before a specific {{HTTPHeader("Content-Security-Policy")}} is applied and enforced.
+This header allows you to test or repair violations before a specific {{HTTPHeader("Content-Security-Policy")}} is applied and enforced.

 The CSP {{CSP("report-to")}} directive must be specified for reports to be sent: if not, the operation won't have any effect.